Don't lie to your friends: Learning what you know from collaborative self-play: Related work

 \section{Related work}

-\textbf{Multi-agent LLM systems.} A growing body of work focuses on multi-agent systems composed of individual generative models, particularly language models~\citep[for surveys, see][]{zhuge2023mindstorms,guo2024large}.
-Many of these papers focus on inference, for example using debate to improve the factuality of LM outputs~\citep{du2023improving,chan2023chateval,chen2023reconcile,khan2024debating}.
+\textbf{Multi-agent LLM systems.} A growing body of work considers systems of multiple language models~\citep[for surveys, see][]{zhuge2023mindstorms,guo2024large}, particularly for inference-time deliberation and debate~\citep{du2023improving,chan2023chateval,chen2023reconcile,khan2024debating}.
 In contrast, we focus on the impact of multi-agent coordination at the training stage.
-Along these lines is work in which training examples are distilled from multi-agent dialogues, yielding improved reasoning capabilities~\cite{chen2024magdi,subramaniam2025multiagent}.
-Rather than specific end-task reasoning and performance, however, our focus is on designing training environments that foster the emergence of certain forms of positive collaborative characteristics among participating agents, such as calibration and selective tool use.
-For related work on social learning, please see \Cref{app:related-work-social}.\looseness=-1
+Along these lines is work in which training examples for reasoning are distilled from multi-agent dialogues~\cite{chen2024magdi,subramaniam2025multiagent}.
+We do not work towards specific end-task reasoning but rather we use multi-agent collaboration as a training environment to learn skills that should improve collaboration with humans.

+\textbf{Social learning.} Our approach can be viewed in the context of \emph{social learning}~\cite{bandura1977social}, which considers the role of socialization in improving predictive performance and adaptability, where agents can learn new behaviors by observing and imitating others.
+For example, \citet{yao2024socialized} explored how multi-agent collaboration among specialized experts can lead to mutual improvement on image classification tasks, where agents learn from each other to improve their predictions on image classes outside their respective domains of expertise through a group-wide knowledge distillation loss.
+Similarly, in a LM setting, \citet{mohtashami2023social} use teacher agents to compose instructions or exemplars for student agents, and \citet{wang2024sotopia} use an AI judge to assign reward to the student's social performance.
+In contrast, we do not designate any agent as a teacher or judge, but rather construct a mechanism in which pro-social behavior is required to get a high reward.

+Related ideas are explored in the broader context of multi-agent reinforcement learning~\cite{marl-book}, particularly with respect to learning to communicate~\citep{foerster2016learning, sukhbaatar2016}.
+Here, however, our goal is not to learn an effective multi-agent system, but rather to use the multi-agent context to learn strong single-agent policies --- similar to the competitive games underlying GANs and adversarial domain adaptation~\cite{goodfellow2014generative,ganin2016domain}, but here in a cooperative setting that is furthermore grounded in conversational, natural language.
+In this respect we deviate from games that are cooperative but non-linguistic~\citep[e.g.,][]{bard2020hanabi} or which are linguistic but non-cooperative~\citep[e.g.,][]{bakhtin2022human}.
+An additional distinction, which extends to games that are linguistic and at least partially cooperative~\citep[e.g.,][]{liao2024efficacy,xu2023exploring}, is that our goal is not to train language models to succeed in games, but to use games to teach more widely-applicable conversational skills.